oxcompsoc/learntocode/session2/README.md

   i += 1 # Increment i (i becomes bigger by 1).
 ```

-This is a very common paradigm in all of programming.
-It is called **iterating** over a range.
-This is because, within the while loop, the variable `i` consecutively takes all values from 1 to n.
-It is almost ubiquitous to use variable names like `i`, `j`, `k` for iteration.
+Again, the variable `i` consecutively takes all values from 0 to n-1, it helps us to keep track of our progress while looping, the following example uses the value `i` to print out the first `n` non-negative even numbers.
+It is common to use variable names like `i`, `j`, `k` for iteration.

 Here is how we calculate the sum of the first n natural numbers:
 ```python